In many countries, cancer is the second leading cause of death in children over 1 year of age, exceeded only by accidents.

 Kids are different than adults and it is important, in general, to take action to any different sign or symptoms noted.
 In summary, while pediatric cancer can not be preventable, the goal of early detection can be achieved by health providers who do a comprehensive medical history, good medical exam, and believe in the parents.

-- The most common categories of childhood cancers include leukemias, brain cancers, lymphomas and solid tumours, such as neuroblastoma and Wilms tumour.
-[1-2]
+Childhood cancer include a number of different types of tumours that develop in this population group.
+The most common categories of childhood cancers include leukemias, brain cancers, lymphomas and solid tumours, such as neuroblastoma and Wilms tumour.

-- In high-income countries more than 80% of children with cancer are cured, but in many low- and middle-income countries (LMICs) only about 20% are cured.
-[2-3]
+In high-income countries, more than 80% of children with cancer are cured, but in many low- and middle-income countries the cure rate is only about 20%

 Childhood Cancer Working Group